omonubi/ACKS-by-omonubi/README.md

 I recommend that banners be 300px-by-80px and PNG format.

 ### Other Templates
 The sheet uses additional roll templates to provide results when rolling on the Combat > Effects Generators for critical hits (character or monster) as per ACKS HF pg.
-85, and the Mortal Wounds table from ACKS Core pg.
-106. The ACKS Core Tampering With Mortality table has **not** been included by-design.
+85.

 ---